Miraclass: Group activity of Miraclass

-Miraclass embarked on their first concert tour, the Romantica Tour, from October 13 to December 28 in 2018, performing in four cities at multiple venues in South Korea.
+Miraclass embarked on their first concert tour, the Romantica Tour, from October 13 to December 28, 2018, performing in four cities at multiple venues in South Korea.
 The concerts featured rearranged themes from movies and musicals, along with songs from the competition and individual solo performances, all presented with a full orchestra for a diverse musical experience.
 During the concert tour, fans of Miraclass donated over 1,000 pounds of rice to those in need instead of sending traditional flowers or gifts to the artists.